 Regulatory note

-Currently under FDA PCAC review (July 2026) for inclusion on the 503A bulks list with the proposed indications of obesity and osteoporosis.
+MOTS-c is presently before the FDA's PCAC (July 2026) for addition to the 503A bulks list, the proposed indications being obesity and osteoporosis.

 Frequently asked questions